Summits & Skills 4000m

 Level 1: Instructional Course

-Our six-day Summits and Skills 4000m course is designed to give you the best possible introduction to alpine mountaineering and in addition, a chance to climb a 4000m peak to culminate the week.
+Our six-day Summits and Skills 4000m course is designed to give you the best possible introduction to alpine mountaineering and, in addition, you'll get the chance to climb a 4000m peak as a culmination of your week.

 This course is a great introduction to alpine mountaineering, which culminates with a chance to practise your new skills climbing a 4000m peak.